Skip to Content

 Texas

-Texas designated topaz as its official state gemstone in 1969.
+Texas designated Topaz as its official state gemstone in 1969.
 However, the topaz in Texas is unique because it is blue.
 Blue topaz specimens in Texas are famous for their beauty and special appearance.

 TIP: For a complete rockhounding guide in Texas, check out this article.